Houston Intercontinental (IAH) Airport

 Houston Intercontinental Airport has five passenger terminals - TA though TE.

-2. Starting mid-2015, construction starts on a new Terminal D with 15 gates (accommodating wide-body aircraft) to be completed in phases -using the site of the current TD, which will gradually be demolished):
+2. By mid-2015, construction starts on a new Terminal D with 15 gates (accommodating wide-body aircraft) to be completed in phases -using the site of the current TD, which will gradually be demolished):

 Phase 1 construction: build C Pier end; build temporary jetbridges; & start on East C Pier extention & central processor;